pastelgf/rootandsteel.github.io/rules.md

 ## Equipment

-The vast majority of a character's options, both in Combat or Exploration, are defined by their [equipment](equipment.md).
+[Equipment](equipment.md) are the items a character stores on their person.
 Equipment are stored in slots, which come in two forms: readied and unreadied.

 A character starts with 5 readied slots, which represent the items they have on hand, and also the items they use in Combat.
 Unreadied slots represent the items a character is storing in a bag, or in an otherwise hard to reach place.
 Unreadied items are easily usable during Exploration, but not Combat.
 A character has a number of unreadied slots equal to 10 + their might score.
+Some items consume less than a slot, and multiple can be put in a single slot (no overlap, a slot with 3 1/4th slot items cannot have a 1/2 slot item in it), and some items take up multiple slots.
+Items that are too big to be represented in terms of slots (such as a statue) can be pushed or dragged with a character, but are not a character's equipment.

+A pouch of coins takes up a 1/4th of a slot.
+A bag of coins takes up a slot.
+A chest takes up 4 slots.

 Some equipment is consumable.
 Once used, it cannot be used again until the adventure is over, or until a character spends supplies to refresh it.
 Supplies represent the extra bits and bobs a character has on hand, which are only refreshed when an adventure is finished.
 A character does not need to repurchase consumed items, they are permanent.
+Supplies can also be used to fully repair armor or shield.

 All characters are assumed to have access to standard clothing which does not take up a slot.

 A character's starting equipment will be defined by whichever [kit](kits.md) they pick.
-Kit choices are restricted based on class.

 ## Levelling Up